csc-training/geocomputing_course/materials/exercise_basics.md

 :::{admonition} Solution
 :class: dropdown

-1. `slurm-<jobid>.out` in the directory from where you submitted the batch job.
+1. `slurm-jobid.out` in the directory from where you submitted the batch job.
 You can also change that location by specifying it in your batch job script with `#SBATCH --output=/your/path/slurm-%j.out`.
 2. Add `#SBATCH --job-name=<myname>` to the resource request in the top of your sbatch script.
 3. After the job finished, check the log file with `cat slurm-<jobid>.out`.
 You should see an an error in the end `slurmstepd: error: *** JOB xxx ON xxx CANCELLED AT xDATE-TIMEx DUE TO TIME LIMIT ***`.
 This means that our job was killed for exceeding the amount of resources requested.
 Although this appears harsh, this is actually a feature.
 Strict adherence to resource requests allows the scheduler to find the best possible place for your jobs.
 It also ensures the fair share of use of the computing resources.
 4. Since gdalinfo is quite a fast command to run, you will only need to change the script part of your sbatch script, the resources request can stay the same.
 First we will need to make `gdal` available within the job with `module load geoconda`, then we can run the `gdalinfo` command.
-After the job is done, you can find the information again in the `slurm-<jobid>.out` file.
+After the job is done, you can find the information again in the `slurm-jobid.out` file.

 ```bash
 #!/bin/bash